 About 58% of online bank users usually pay their invoices on a mobile phone.
 In 2021, the figure was 37%.

 E-invoicing is used by 73% of the survey respondents.
-Its use is growing very rapidly: in the last survey, only about 25% reported using e-invoicing.
+Its use is growing: in the last survey, less than half (44%) reported using e-invoicing.
 Direct payment of invoices is utilised by 18% of the respondents (14% the previous year).

 “Readymade payment templates, such as e-invoices and direct payment, make the payment of invoices much faster and easier”, says Klepp.